JayGeorge/admin-styler/README.md

 If you're not sure about HSL I recommend [Sara Soueidan's blog post](https://www.sarasoueidan.com/blog/hex-rgb-to-hsl/), which goes into detail about its advantages.

+### Why use :root:root?

+`admin-styler-custom.css` needs to use `:root:root` to override the base.
+Because of the way Statamic loads stylesheets `admin-styler-custom.css` is loaded _before_ `admin-styler-base.css`, we need to increase specificity to override it.
+Doubling the root was the least messy way to do this.
+If you're a know-it-all in the addon world and know how to change the stylesheet loading order, please let me know!

 ## Feedback

 Please feel free to get in touch.
 You can find me on Statamic's Discord channel or on Twitter @_JayGeorge